-- Incorporate ATK in Keeyask monitoring and reporting processes; - Ensure ATK is given equal weight to western science; - Provide employment and training opportunities for War Lake Members; - Provide opportunities for War Lake Members to participate in "on the land" activities; - Facilitate the transfer of valuable knowledge held by Elders to our youth; - Facilitate information sharing between Partner First Nations and Manitoba Hydro; and - Ensure War Lake Members are kept well-informed of all program activities and results.
+- Incorporate ATK in Keeyask monitoring and reporting processes. - Ensure ATK is given equal weight to western science. - Provide employment and training opportunities for War Lake Members. - Provide opportunities for War Lake Members to participate in on-the-land programming. - Facilitate the transfer of valuable knowledge held by Elders to our youth. - Facilitate information sharing between Partner First Nations and Manitoba Hydro. - Ensure War Lake Members are kept well-informed of all program activities and results.

-Two key components drive the Program.
-Monitoring through "on-the-land" observations and through roundtable discussions with experienced resource users.
-Members, Elders, knowledge holders and youth get together "on the land" to observe and discuss changes to the land and waterways.
-Each season, a monitoring trip is planned to spend 3-5 days at a site traditionally used for hunting, trapping and fishing.
-The second component is Resource Users Roundtables.
-The resource users' discussion forum provides opportunities for Members to share their experience and knowledge of being on the land to trap, hunt and fish.
-Discussions are held each season to share knowledge and changes observed in areas that extend from the Landing (Aiken) River to Three Sisters Lake to Fox River.
-This report will discuss the observations made on three ATK Monitoring Trips and over four Resource User Roundtables.
+Two key components drive the program.
+Monitoring through on-the-land programming and through roundtable discussions with experienced resource users.
+The first component is the ATK Monitoring Trips, which provides Members, Elders, knowledge holders and youth an opportunity to experience and learn on-the-land activities, and to observe and discuss changes to the land and waterways.
+Each season, a monitoring trip is planned to spend 3-5 days at a site traditionally used for hunting, trapping, and fishing.
+The second component is the Resource Users Roundtables.
+The resource users' discussion forum provides opportunities for Members to share their on-the-land experience and knowledge of hunting, trapping, and fishing. t Discussions are held each season to share knowledge and changes observed in areas that extend from the Landing River to Three Sisters Lake to Fox River within the War Lake Traditional Use Area (WLTUA).